-The dosha and children
+The dosha and kids

 A child can take on a number of different behaviours throughout their development; some are excellent sleepers, others need a bit more care at bed time, some are good eaters and others can be picky, some love team sports at school while others will do everything they can to avoid them.
 Just as with adults, the Ayurvedic doshas can provide a useful insight into keeping children healthy, happy and inspired.